seanmisra/java-coding-exercises/README.md

 36. Write/read object to file via serialization/deserialization (include one static and one transient field)
 37. Example class that uses generics
 38. Synchronized function (counter example; test with ExecutorService)
+39. Repeat exercise 38 with a synchronized lock